muhark/dpir-intro-python/Week1/lecture.md

 4. Open pre-existing notebook, or create new one.
 5. Start coding!

-# Motivation
+# This Week

-##
+## Data is more than data

-- Today we learn about two fundamental, but abstract aspects of coding:
+- Today I introduce two fundamental, but abstract aspects of coding:
   - Data Types
   - Data Structures

 <aside class="notes">
-I want to spend a brief moment to explain why this is relevant.
+Note that we will continue to discuss these topics for 3 weeks.
 </aside>

 ## Why Automate?

 - In general, as social scientists using computational methods, our goal is to automate some component of our analysis.
 - The advantage of automation is cost, scale, and scope.
-- But in order to harness these methods, we need to structure our information in a way that algorithms and programs can utilise.
+- But in order to harness these methods, we need to represent our observations in a way that algorithms and programs can utilise.
     - This process of quantifying and structuring our observations usually entails the loss of some information.

 <aside class="notes">
+- This automation is not limited to collecting data.
+Running a regression or sorting your responses by data is the automation of doing this by hand.
 - Some qualitative scholars I speak to contend that the validity of the quantitative endeavour ends there.
     - Are there unquantifiable things?
 - I'm more optimistic about what is possible, and think that the key to having valid quantitative inferences is to be extremely clear on the connection between the data in your analysis and the actual events you are measuring.